vishwavinoth/3d-developer-portfolio/README.md

 This is a 3D developer portfolio showcasing your projects and skills.
 The portfolio is built using ReactJS and ThreeJS to create interactive 3D experiences.

+## Introduction
+The most impressive websites in the world use 3D graphics and animations to bring their content to life.
+Learn how to build your own ThreeJS 3D Developer Portfolio today!

+In this course, you'll learn the following:
+- ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model
+- React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React
+- TailwindCSS - a popular utility-first CSS styling framework
+- Framer Motion - the most popular library used to bring your React website to life with animations You'll also learn how to:
+- Load, create and customize stunning 3D models and geometries with various lights, as well as understand the 3D world with a camera and positioning of an object in space.
+- Make your code reusable and scalable using Higher Order Components (HOCs) and other industry-standard best practices
+- Implement sending emails through a form on the website
+- Ensure responsiveness across all devices and improve your site's performance using Suspense and Preload.

 # Installation

 1. Clone the repository: